sizovs/sizovs.github.io/_posts/2020-10-15-agile-coach-wont-help-you.md

 > "OK, you're telling me I should do TDD, why can't you just show me how?".

 Developers then are given a free access to Pluralsight or a theoretical TDD book, with an example of test-driving a fibonacci sequence, which is different from a messy production code you deal with every day.
-So, everyone happily keeps moving post-it notes, eating pizzas, while the code is becoming less and less responsive to change, until things are totally messed up in the kitchen you hear conversation about a big rewrite.
+So, everyone happily keeps moving post-it notes, eating pizzas, while the code is becoming less and less responsive to change, until things are totally messed up, and you start hearing kitchen conversations about a big rewrite.

 ---